Three Theorems on Negami's Planar Cover Conjecture: Structural properties of the semi-cover

 The face $F_3$ shares the single edge $(0,-2)$ with $F_e$, so by Remark~\ref{rem:trianglesH}, it contains $3$-cycles $(-1,2,3)$ and $(-3,1,2)$.
 Moreover, the vertex $-2$ on the common boundary of $F_3$ and $F_4$ is connected to the vertex $3$ lying in $F_3$ (we already have the edge $(-2,3)$ in $F_4$).
 It is not hard to verify that we obtain the drawing as in Figure~\ref{fig:F3inF4F5}, with more than one choice for the edge $(1,0)$ lying in $F_3$ and a choice of which of the two unlabelled vertices has label $-3$.

 Remark~\ref{rem:trianglesH} does not give us any information on $F_4$.
 However, we know that the edge $(-2,1)$ from the vertex $-2$ on the common boundary of $F_3$ and $F_4$ lies in $F_4$ (this tells us that the edge $(1,-2)$ in $F_2$ is forced).
-Moreover, that edge is forced (to be able to have $(2,0)$), as also the labels $1$ and $2$, which forces the edge $(3,0)$, and then the edge $(1,-3)$.
+Moreover, that edge is forced (to be able to have $(2,0)$).
+In addition, the labels $1$ and $2$ are forced, forcing the edge $(3,0)$, and then the edge $(1,-3)$.
 We arrive at the drawing as in Figure~\ref{fig:F3F4inF5} (note that several edges are still missing from $F_4$).
 We also label the vertices of the $3$-cycle $(1,2,3)$ lying $F_5$ by $(i,j,k)$, where $\{i,j,k\}=\{1,2,3\}$.

 Note that by Remark~\ref{rem:trianglesH}, the face $F_5$ contains a $3$-cycle $(-2,1,3)$.
 Moreover, $i \ne 2$.
 If $j=2$, then the vertices $\{i,k\}=\{1,3\}$ must be both connected to a $-2$ on the boundary of $F_5$, and hence must be connected to the two different vertices $0$.
 We have the labelling and the two forced edges $(k,0)$ and $(i,0)$ as on the left in Figure~\ref{fig:F5}.
 But then the edge $(2,0)$ is also forced, as also is $(i,-k)$ which leads to a contradiction: no $3$-cycle $(-2,1,3)$.
 We deduce that $k=2$ and $\{i,j\}=\{1,3\}$.
-By the similar argument, the vertices $i$ and $j$ must be connected to different vertices $0$, and then the edges $(i,0)$ and $(j,0)$ are forced, as also is the edge $(2,-j)$.
-We obtain the drawing as on the right in Figure~\ref{fig:F5}.
+By the similar argument, the vertices $i$ and $j$ must be connected to different vertices $0$, and then the edges $(i,0)$ and $(j,0)$ are forced, as is also the edge $(2,-j)$.
+We obtain the drawing on the right in Figure~\ref{fig:F5}.

 But now we cannot have $j=1$, as otherwise we cannot connect the vertex $2$ to $-1$ in $F_4$.
 It follows that $j=3$.
 Then in $F_4$, the edges $(2,-3)$ and $(2,-1)$ are forced, which then forces the placement of the vertices $-2$ on the boundary of $F_5$ and the edges $(1,-2)$ and $(3,-2)$ of $F_5$.